"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Introduction

 However, no study has combined both the users and VPN providers perspectives to answer fundamental questions about the VPN ecosystem.
 For instance, users using VPNs are essentially transferring trust from their network provider onto the VPN provider, but it is unclear as to what VPN features encourages them to make this shift?
 On the other hand, the VPN industry has been known to employ various marketing tactics~\cite{akgulinvestigating} and dark patterns around discounts~\cite{dark-patterns,mathur2019dark}, but it is yet unknown if these practices are bound to have any significant effect on VPN users.
 Moreover, the community has not yet understood VPN providers' incentives in sustaining such dark patterns, nor do we know what efforts they take to foster user confidence in an ecosystem plagued with mistrust.
 To gain a clearer picture of the inner workings of such a large consumer ecosystem, it is imperative to study both its users and its providers.

-This is the first multi-perspective study that uses a \textit{quantitative survey of \textbf{(n=1,252)} VPN users} in the U.S. along with \textit{qualitative interviews of nine leading VPN providers}.We choose to survey 1,252 users that have either used or currently using a VPN who can provide us with practical insights into our various lines of inquiry which we systematize into the following research questions:
+This is the first multi-perspective study that uses a \textit{quantitative survey of \textbf{(n=1,252)} VPN users} in the U.S. along with \textit{qualitative interviews of nine leading VPN providers}.
+We choose to survey 1,252 users, that have either used or currently use a VPN, to provide us with practical insights into our various lines of inquiry that we systematize into the following research questions: